 LIQUEFIED NATURAL GAS PROJECT

-On March 30, 2012, the chief executives of ExxonMobil, ConocoPhillips and BP wrote to Alaska Gov. Sean Parnell that their companies had started working with TransCanada to assess whether a project to export liquefied natural gas from Alaska made more sense than a pipeline into Canada because of more favorable prices in Asia.
-An LNG project would include a pipeline from the North Slope south through the state to a liquefaction plant at tidewater.
+On March 30, 2012, the chief executives of ExxonMobil, ConocoPhillips and BP wrote to Alaska Gov. Sean Parnell, stating that their companies had started working with TransCanada to assess whether a project to export liquefied natural gas from Alaska to Asia made more sense than a pipeline to serve North America.

-On Oct.
-1, 2012, and on Feb.
-15, 2013, the four companies provided Gov. Parnell with an update on their initial work assessing an LNG export project.
-Their early concept envisions a project costing $45 billion to more than $65 billion for a gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream; roughly 800 miles of 42-inch-diameter, highly pressurized pipeline to tidewater; a gas liquefaction plant in Nikiski on the Kenai Peninsula; and LNG storage tanks and a tanker terminal at the Nikiski site.
+The companies' plan envisions a project costing $45 billion to more than $65 billion for a gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream; roughly 800 miles of 42-inch-diameter, highly pressurized pipeline to tidewater; a gas liquefaction plant in Nikiski on the Kenai Peninsula; and LNG storage tanks and a tanker terminal at the Nikiski site.
 The project would be capable of exporting of 15 million to 18 million metric tons of LNG annually, the equivalent of 2 billion to 2.4 billion cubic feet a day of gas.